aleprivuse/Linux-basics/README.md

 # Linux-basics
-Me trying to learn the bacisc of linux, Networking and my projects
+This is me trying to learn the basics of linux